50 Biggest Pop Culture Moments from 2018

 The Greatest Crossover Event in History

 This year brought the close (or at least the beginning of the close) for the record-setting Avengers franchise.
 Avengers: Infinity War, directed by Anthony and Joseph Russo, featured almost every living member of the Marvel Cinematic Universe facing off against the mighty Thanos (Josh Brolin).
-The first superhero film to bring in over $2 billion worldwide, Avengers: Infinity War displayed just how powerful a hero franchise can be—especially when all the heroes are brought together in one film.
+The first superhero film to bring in over $2 billion worldwide, this 2018 pop culture moment displayed just how powerful a hero franchise can be—especially when all the heroes are brought together in one film.
 The sequel is scheduled for release on May 3, 2019.